tenzir/tenzir/web/docs/understand-vast/architecture/design-goals.md

 never-ending torrent of telemetry at high event rates.
 Consequently, an analytics engine must be able to operate under a saturated write path (ingest).

-The read path (queries) should not be affected by the write path and scalable independently.
-At least conceptually.
+The read path (queries) should not be affected by the write path and scale independently, at least conceptually.
 In certain deployment environments this is not avoidable, e.g., when the I/O path to persistent storage is shared, or cannot handle well simultaneous read/write operations.